shhossain/PyPDFMerge/README.md

 # PyPDFMerge

-Merge individual pages of PDF file into one page
+Merge individual pages of PDF files into one page

 ## Demo